 A defining characteristic of nerds is being both passionate and expert on an unusual subject.
 If you feel the need to mock him for spending Friday night researching Runescape lore, then you should ask yourself why exactly are you dating him.
 (And as for trying to cure him of his nerdiness in a "me or the Ninjago" ultimatum, know that the Lego will win.)

 Don't worry, you don't need to be girl-nerd, whispering kinky Klingon in his ear.
 In fact, Dr Nerdlove thinks nerds are better off dating mainstream girls rather than their fantasy Geek Girl.

 But it won't harm to show some appreciation for his heroes.
 Ask him some questions, and at least try to understand why he thinks Dick, Asimov, Gaiman and Adams are the greatest writers ever.
-Try also to keep up with the latest news of his favorite books, movies or games.
+Try also to keep up with the latest news of his favorite author, movies or games.
 Wouldn't you rather he discussed it first with you, rather than his on-line community?

 He might be inclined to vent about minutia, obsess over arcane details that the rest of us neither understand nor care about.
 Be kind.
 Listen for 10 minutes before steering the conversation away.
 Nerds are happy talking to anyone about their passion.
 But if that someone is a sexy girl then they've just arrived in nerd heaven!

 Most guys, nerdy or not, consider their friends to be an extension of themselves.
 Any perceived rejection of his friends will be taken personally.

 Understand and accept their unique tastes, take some interest in their world, and genuinely pay attention to their passions and concerns.
 He will understand you not spending every weekend together with his friends; what will hurt your relationship is if you blow-off his buddies as a bunch of boring nerds.